New Orleans Wedding Budget

 - Wedding Photographers Eau Claire Photographics – $4,415 (Two photographers, 10 hours of coverage, 30 page flush mount album, bridal session)

 - Videographers Brock Gomez Productions – $3,160 (Two shooters, nine hours of coverage, 10-minute trailer, full documentary edit)

 The engagement pictures at Disney World were a complete and total fun splurge, but it’s still one of my favorite wedding decisions.
-Wedding photo and video costs are definitely significant here, and they were one of those items that increased a bit toward the end, because I added on some extra coverage time for both.
+Wedding photo and video costs are definitely significant here, and they were one of those items that increased a bit in the wedding budget toward the end because I added on some extra coverage time for both.
 I made the call for both pairs to show up toward the end of our primping at the hotel room, with the videographers only staying at the reception through the tosses and the photographers staying until our sparkler exit, and I think that amount of time worked out great for both.

 Reception – $36,040

 - Venue Rental, Board of Trade – $4,750 (includes additional $750 to increase reception to four hours)

 - Food & Beverage, Pigeon Catering – $24,310 (Cocktail-style reception: five passed appetizers, salad, mashed potato bar, pasta station, double carving station, premium service open bar [including champagne]; including $10/guest for additional reception hour)

 - Cakes, Cocoa Bean Bakery – $1,150 (Four-tier bridal cake $920; Groom’s cake $150; delivery fee $80)